Dhi13man/nordigen_integration/README.md

 3. `RequisitionModel({required String id, required String created, required String redirectURL, RequisitionStatus status = const RequisitionStatus(short: '', long: '', description: ''), required String institutionID, String agreement, required String reference, List<String> accounts = const <String>[], String userLanguage='EN', required String link})`:

     Requisition Data Model for Nordigen.
 Contains the `id` of the Requisition, `created` timestamp String, its `status`, associated end-user `agreement`, the `link` which is to be opened for verification, the `redirectURL` to which it should redirect, `reference` ID if any, `accounts` associated, and the associated `institutionID`.

+    `RequisitionStatus({required String short, required String long, required String description})` contains a short status, a long status and a description of the status.

 4. `AccountMetaData({required String id, String created, String? lastAccessed, String iban, String institutionIdentifier, String status = ''})`
    Account meta-data model for Nordigen.
 Contains the `id` of the Bank Account, its `created` and `lastAccessed` date and time, `iban`, `status` and the `institutionIdentifier` identifiying its Institution.
 Refer to <https://nordigen.com/en/docs/account-information/overview/parameters-and-responses/>